 While performing a recording session whose output will be stored inside a file on the hard disk, it could be useful having the possibility to save the recording session in more than one file without any interruption of the audio flow: for this purpose you can use the SwitchOutputFile or the SwitchOutputFileEx methods: the call to one of these method generates a RecordingOutputFileSwitch event.

 After switching the output file one or more times, you can verify how many times the output file was switched through the SwitchedOutputFileGetCount method and, for each single output file, you can obtain the absolute pathname through the SwitchedOutputFileGetPathname method, the size in bytes through the SwitchedOutputFileGetSize method and its duration through the SwitchedOutputFileGetDuration method.

 In case you should need to split the recording session in separate files containing the left and right channels respectively, you could use the StartSplitFromDirectSoundDevice method.
 In this case the recording session wouldn't be kept inside the RecordedSound object so the only accepted recording mode, set through the SetRecordingMode method, is REC_MODE_NEW.

-During a recording session it's sometime useful having the possibility to add one or more position markers: a position marker is like a bookmark, and it is used to mark a location in a document.
+During a recording session it's sometime useful having the possibility to add one or more position markers: a position marker is like a bookmark, and it's used to mark a location within a document.
 This is useful if you need to return to that location quickly or frequently without the need to manually search for a specific position inside a long recording session.